quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Decoder

 As in HPACK, the decoder processes header blocks and emits the corresponding header lists.
-It also processes dynamic table modifications from instructions on the encoder stream.
+It also processes dynamic table modifications from encoder instructions received on the encoder stream.

 The decoder MUST emit header fields in the order their representations appear in the input header block.